Tesseract

-In geometry, a tesseract is the four-dimensional analogue of the cube; the tesseract is to the cube as the cube is to the square.
-Just as the surface of the cube consists of six square faces, the hypersurface of the tesseract consists of eight cubical cells.
+In geometry, a tesseract or 4-cube is a four-dimensional hypercube, analogous to a two-dimensional square and a three-dimensional cube.
+Just as the perimeter of the square consists of four edges and the surface of the cube consists of six square faces, the hypersurface of the tesseract consists of eight cubical cells, meeting at right angles.
 The tesseract is one of the six convex regular 4-polytopes.

-The tesseract is also called an 8-cell, C8, (regular) octachoron, octahedroid, cubic prism, and tetracube.
-It is the four-dimensional hypercube, or 4-cube as a member of the dimensional family of hypercubes or measure polytopes.
+The tesseract is also called an 8-cell, C8, (regular) octachoron, or cubic prism.
+It is the four-dimensional measure polytope, taken as a unit for hypervolume.
 Coxeter labels it the γ_{4} polytope.
 The term hypercube without a dimension reference is frequently treated as a synonym for this specific polytope.